Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

-**Open questions 1**.
+**Public interests**.
 Are public interests met?
 Were they truly considered or were public commitments more of a facade?

-**Open questions 2**.
+**Community authenticity**.
 Has Barangaroo truly expressed the cultural and historical narrative that celebrates the experience of the place/community?
 While Barangaroo Reserve does this through its cultural programming and being a designated space for this, Central Barangaroo and Barangaroo South seem more of a cut and dry real-estate project to benefit residents and businesses.

-**Open questions 3**.
+**Measuring sustainability**.
 Is it holding true to its values of sustainability?
 This is an open question because the land reclamation efforts involved could be considered an environmental disaster.
 The project boasts of setting world standards in climate conservation but is this entirely true?

 ## References